Update: Sharing Your Information

 Important Security Update to Prevent Account Aggregator Fraud

 Account aggregator services are an easy way for consumers to connect all of their various financial relationships.
 However, account aggregation can also lead to account fraud.
-In order to protect the security of our members, beginning August 15th, American Heritage will turn on Multi-factor Authentication (MFA) when using an account aggregator service due to the recent uptick in fraudulent transactions using stolen credentials within aggregator services.
-This will affect members using services like Quicken, Mint, TurboTax, PayPal, etc., as well as other credit unions or banks that might connect to your American Heritage account.
+In order to protect the security of our members, American Heritage has turned on Multi-factor Authentication (MFA) when using an account aggregator service due to the recent uptick in fraudulent transactions using stolen credentials within aggregator services.
+This will affect members using services like Quicken, TurboTax, PayPal, etc., as well as other credit unions or banks that might connect to your American Heritage account.

 You may be familiar with MFA, as your online experience with American Heritage is always secure with our MFA protecting your privacy.
 By asking you, in a one-time enrollment process, for a user name, password and answers to challenge questions that no one else would know, American Heritage is able to verify that you are who you say you are.